 The holiday season presents a distinct challenge for people with headache and migraine.
 Stress is a reliable trigger of migraine attacks — and, wonderful though the holidays are, they make for a uniquely stressful time of year.
-In this supercharged 2020 year, stress promises to play even more of a starring role than usual.
+In this supercharged 2021 year, as the Covid-19 virus casts a shadow over its second holiday season, stress promises to play a starring role.

-“There are so many unknowns around what our celebrations are going to look and feel like this year,” says health psychologist Caryn Seebach.
-“That adds to the anxiety people are already experiencing,” reeling from the twin collective traumas of the Covid-19 pandemic and a tense U.S. election.
-People are on edge: Anxious, angry, homebound and hurting.
-Relationships have been strained this year.
+“There are so many unknowns around what our celebrations are going to look and feel like this year,” says health psychologist Dr. Caryn Seebach.
+“That adds to the anxiety people are already experiencing,” reeling from the twin collective traumas of the ongoing pandemic and the aftermath of a tense U.S. election.
+Relationships have been strained.
 Full-on family clashes have taken place.
-“And in the middle of all that, now it’s, ‘What does a Zoom holiday dinner look like?’” says Seebach.
+“And in the middle of all that, now it’s, ‘Are we getting together in person this year?
+If so, how?
+If not, what does another Zoom holiday dinner look like?’” says Dr. Seebach.